oceanum-io/xarray-video/README.rst

 The library uses [PyAV](https://pyav.org) to read and write to/from video files.
 It will be limited to the same set of formats and codecs as your PyAV installation.

 Although video file access and zarr archive access is lazy, once video data is loaded it is in uncompressed uint8 darrays.
 Trying to do dataset.load on large video files will exhaust your RAM very quickly.

+The play preview is only intended as a diagnostic tool.
+It buffers the entire video as an array before display so cannot handle larger arrays.
+The play preview is also unlikely to play in realtime for larger videos.

 Credits